 MD200 PHARMACOLOGY (2.0 credits/36 clock hours) This course is an introduction to basic pharmacological concepts as it applies to the allied health fields.
 Various drugs will be presented according to their therapeutic applications.
 Pertinent physiology and related diseases will be reviewed.
 Emphasis is placed on current drug therapy.
 Each drug classification will be discussed in regard to its mechanism of action, main therapeutic effects and adverse reactions produced by the drugs.
 Prerequisites: Anatomy & Physiology I and II, Medical Terminology I and II, and Pathophysiology (DPP students do not need Pathophysiology).
+May take Anatomy & Physiology II and Medical Terminology II concurrently.

-CP253 PHP (3.5 credits/60 clock hours) This course in web programming will introduce students to concepts of server-side scripting using tools such as PHP, ASP, and CGI.
+CP253 PHP (3.5 credits/60 clock hours) This course in web programming will introduce students to concepts of server-side scripting using PHP.
 Prerequisites: Web Site Design and Introduction to Programming & Logic.

-CJ203 PHYSICAL SECURITY & SAFETY (1.0 credit/24 clock hours) The use of physical controls for securing facilities, as well as methods of prevention of internal and external losses in business.
+CJ203 PHYSICAL SECURITY & SAFETY (1.0 credit/24 clock hours) This course details the use of physical controls for securing facilities, as well as methods of prevention of internal and external losses in business.
 Topics include parking and traffic control, security and fire alarm systems, locking systems, and electronic access control devices.
 Safety and liability problems are also discussed.
 Prerequisite: None.

 GE160 PHYSICS (4.0 credits/58 clock hours) An algebra-based course for the ET, DMS, and DPP program students.
-Topics covered include technical measurements, simple machines, light and optics, elasticity, fluids, temperature and expansion, wave motion, and sound.
-Prerequisites: Advanced Algebra or enrolled in Diagnostic Medical Sonography Professional Plus (DPP) program.
+Topics covered include technical measurements, simple machines, light and optics, elasticity, fluids, temperature and expansion, wave motion, and sound, as they are applied to Engineering and Sonography.
+Prerequisite: Advanced Algebra or enrolled in Diagnostic Medical Sonography Professional Plus (DPP) program.

 GE161 PHYSICS LAB (0.5 credits/14 clock hours) A lab-based course for the ET, DMS, and DPP program students.
 Topics covered include technical measurements, simple machines, light and optics, elasticity, fluids, temperature and expansion, wave motion, and sound.
-Studens work together in laboratory exercises to supplement the lectures.
+Students work together in laboratory exercises to supplement the lectures.
 Prerequisites: Advanced Algebra or enrolled in Diagnostic Medical Sonography Professional Plus (DPP) program.
-This course is taken concurrently with GE160 Physics.
+This course is taken concurrently with Physics.